 While both TVs boast seriously impressive feature counts that care as much about gaming as movies and TV shows, the G2's extra audio power and premium OLED hardware justify its ‘step up’ status over the C2.

 The G2, meanwhile, adds a new heat sink element that wasn’t found with last year’s G1 Evo model (and isn’t found on the C2).
-This additional heat sink helps the G2 deliver the brightest, punchiest, most contrast-rich pictures ever seen from an LG TV.
-In fact, the G2’s pictures are the most dynamic we’ve seen to date from any standard OLED TV we’ve tested, and while the new Sony A95K QD-OLED TV has certain picture advantages over the G2, it's not actually noticeably brighter with real-world content.
+This additional heat sink helps the G2 deliver the brightest, punchiest, most contrast-rich pictures ever seen from an LG OLED.
+In fact, the G2’s pictures are the most dynamic we’ve seen to date from any standard OLED TV we’ve tested, and while the new Samsung S95B and Sony A95K QD-OLED TVs have certain picture advantages over the G2, they're not actually noticeably brighter with real-world content.

 The new Alpha 9 Gen 5 processor proves a substantial advance on anything LG has provided before, too, helping pictures look cleaner, more dynamic, crisper and more refined across the board.